pushpendraaa/Redesigning-Poor-Code-Python-Techolution/README.md

 ## Description

-This is a simple Library Management System implemented in Python.
+This is a simple Library Management System in Python.
 It allows users to manage books and users, perform checkouts and check-ins, and list all current checkouts.

 ## Features